HOW TO

 How to Improve Website Navigation for Better UX

-Employing strategies such as using clear labels, employing a logical structure, and providing visual cues can all contribute to improved navigation, and as a result, they make a website more user-friendly.
+Using strategies such as using clear labels, employing a logical structure, and providing visual cues can all contribute to improved navigation, and as a result, they make a website more user-friendly.

-What is Navigation in Websites?
+What is Navigation on Websites?

 Website navigation refers to the system that allows visitors to interact with and move around a website.
 It is a key element in determining the user experience (UX) as it guides users through a website’s content, making it accessible and understandable.